pherbke/studentVC/README.md

 ## Usage

 1. Set up the BBS core library.
+The library builds upon the research of [Camenisch et al.].
 2. Start the backend server.
 3. Run the mobile apps on Android or iOS.